jihunni/Linux/Software_Cheminfo/gaussian.md

   ```
   - In `ChemCraft`, [youtube](https://www.youtube.com/watch?v=plGKF0DBz9w&ab_channel=nicolasN)
-## Geometry optimization
+## Geometry optimization (`Opt`)
 - Basic reference : https://www.cup.uni-muenchen.de/ch/compchem/geom/basic.html
+- The optimization algorithm will vary the structure of the system until changes in the gradient and the structure on two successive iterations are smaller than prefixed values (convergence criteria).
+For each step of the geometry optimization, Gaussian will write to the output file a) the current structure of the system, b) the energy for this structure, c) the derivative of the energy with respect to the geometric variables (the gradients), and d) a summary of the convergence criteria.
+- Optimization option
+  - coordination system selection
+    - `opt` or `opt=Redundant` will optimize the geometry in redundant internal coordinates (chosen automatically)
+    - `opt=Cartesian` will optimize the geometry in Cartesian coordinates
+    - `opt=Z-Matrix` will optimize the geometry in internal coordinates (as provided in the input file)

+  - Convergence criteria selection
-  - Using the opt keyword
+    - Using `opt` keyword
       - `opt` without any additional information sets the RMS force criterion to 3*10-4
       - `opt=tight` will set the RMS force criterion to 1*10-5 and scale the other three criteria accordingly
       - `opt=verytight` will set the RMS force criterion to 1*10-6 and scale the other three criteria accordingly
     - Using the IOP keyword (Internal Option)
       - iop(1/7=x) will set the RMS force criterion to x*10-6 and scale the other three criteria accordingly.
 Thus, using iop(1/7=10) one can obtain the same final result as with `opt=tight`.
+  - Set the maximum number of optimization cycles : `opt=(maxcycles=n)`
     - Choosing tighter convergence criteria will, of course, give improved results, but will also need more computer time.
 The default settings are appropriate for small systems.
 Especially for large structures, however, convergence of the last two criteria can be very slow and it is sometimes advisable to stop optimizations before all four criteria are fulfilled.
 The maximum number of optimization cycles depends on the size of the system and is automatically adjusted by Gaussian.
 If a particular setting of optimization cycles is desired, however, this can be specified using `opt=(maxcycles=n)`.
 The default optimization algorithm included in Gaussian is the "Berny algorithm" developed by Bernhard Schlegel.
 This algorithm uses the forces acting on the atoms of a given structure together with the second derivative matrix (called the Hessian matrix) to predict energetically more favorable structures and thus optimize the molecular structure towards the next local minimum on the potential energy surface.
 As explicit calculation of the second derivative matrix is quite costly, the Berny algorithm constructs an approximate Hessian at the beginning of the optimization procedure through application of a simple valence force field, and then uses the energies and first derivatives calculated along the optimization pathway to update this approximate Hessian matrix.
 The success of the optimization procedure therefore depends to some degree on how well the approximate Hessian represents the true situation at a given point.
 For many "normal" systems, the approximate Hessians work quite well, but in a few cases a better Hessian has to be used.
 Often it is sufficient to calculate the Hessian matrix explicitly once at the beginning of the calculation and then use the standard updating scheme of the Berny algorithm.
 This is specified using the `opt=calcfc` keyword.
 In some very rare cases, the Hessian changes considerably between optimization steps and must then be recomputed after each optimization step using the `opt=calcall` keyword.
+  - Optimization algorithm selection
+    - Berny algorithm : This algorithm uses the forces acting on the atoms of a given structure together with the second derivative matrix (called the Hessian matrix) to predict energetically more favorable structures and thus optimize the molecular structure towards the next local minimum on the potential energy surface.
+As explicit calculation of the second derivative matrix is quite costly, the Berny algorithm constructs an approximate Hessian at the beginning of the optimization procedure through application of a simple valence force field, and then uses the energies and first derivatives calculated along the optimization pathway to update this approximate Hessian matrix.
+The success of the optimization procedure therefore depends to some degree on how well the approximate Hessian represents the true situation at a given point.
+    -  For many "normal" systems, the approximate Hessians work quite well, but in a few cases a better Hessian has to be used.
+Often it is sufficient to calculate the Hessian matrix explicitly once at the beginning of the calculation and then use the standard updating scheme of the Berny algorithm.
+This is specified using the `opt=calcfc` keyword.
+    -  In some very rare cases, the Hessian changes considerably between optimization steps and must then be recomputed after each optimization step using the `opt=calcall` keyword.
+  -  To set the multiple options, these options must be given in parenthesis : `opt=(Z-Matrix,calcfc,tight,maxcycles=25)`

 ## Scanning Potential Energy Surface
 Ref : http://www.jamberoo.org/gaussian/ts/scanning-pes.html